 Embossing is similar to letterpress in that the design is imprinted into the paper.
 Here, impressions are formed by pressing paper between etched metal plates (called “dies”) or molds, which creates a design that’s raised against the background.
 This printing technique is often done without ink to create textured accents, but colored ink or foils can also be used.

-The most expensive type of paper printing, this multi-step process involves first reverse-etching your invitation wording onto a metal engraving plate, then pressing the plate into the back your paper so that the message becomes raised on the front.
+Engraved invitations are the most expensive type of paper printing, this multi-step process involves first reverse-etching your invitation wording onto a metal engraving plate, then pressing the plate into the back of the your paper so that the message becomes raised on the front.
 Ink is then applied to the raised lettering.
 You can tell an invitation has been engraved because the back of the card will look dented (or “bruised”) where the plate was pressed.

 Less expensive than cotton paper, linen paper still provides a very attractive finish and is available in heavyweight stocks.
 It’s slightly textured to mimic the surface of linen fabric, with finely textured lines that run horizontally and vertically across the page.